Rachel Reeves: Transgender rights

-In 2021, in an interview presenter Nick Ferrari on LBC, when asked if it was transphobic to say only women have a cervix, Reeves replied "I wouldn't say that."
+In September 2021, during an interview on LBC, Reeves was asked by presenter Nick Ferrari if it was transphobic to say only women have a cervix.
+She replied: "I wouldn't say that."
 Reeves has supported banning transgender women from competing in women's sport and excluding transgender women from using women's spaces.
 In an interview with The Times in 2022, Reeves stated in regards to transgender rights that "a woman is somebody with a biology that is different from a man's biology."

 Assisted dying

 In August 2024, Reeves was reported to be undecided on assisted dying.
 She referred to her maternal grandparents suffering from Alzheimer's disease and Dementia for the last years of their lives as examples of why she understands the desire for assisted dying legislation, but said she would fear that people would be "under pressure", and also said that she would want to make sure the "right safeguards" were in place.
 On 29 November 2024, Reeves voted in favour of Kim Leadbeater's Assisted Dying Bill on its second reading.